 Soap making can be very simple or you can make it as complicated as you like.

-The beauty of learning how to make soap is that you can make it with the ingredients that you choose and the fragrances that you like.
-Adjustments aren’t hard but do take some practice.
-Most all homemade soap recipes use ounces or grams and ingredients must be weighed to get good results.
-I’ve found a way to simplify the process by converting the ingredients to cups and portions of cups.
-It’s much easier and you get the same results time after time.
+First, the beauty of making your own is that you can make it with the ingredients that you choose and the fragrances that you like.
+And adjustments aren’t hard but do take some practice.
+Further, most homemade soap recipes use ounces or grams and ingredients must be weighed to get good results.
+But I’ve found a way to simplify the process by converting the ingredients to cups and portions of cups.
+Consequently, it’s much easier and you get the same results time after time.

 The one thing in homemade soap you can’t substitute is lye.
 You should always use 100% sodium hydroxide, or lye in crystal form.
 Don’t substitute liquid lye or drain cleaners such as Drano.
 These may cause inaccurate measurements or have bits of metal in them.
 You don’t want either.